Ticket to Heaven: Plot

-Following a relationship breakup, David Kappel (Nick Mancuso), a twentysomething school teacher, visits what turns out to be a training camp for a religious cult.
+Following a relationship breakup, David Kappel, a twentysomething school teacher, visits what turns out to be a training camp for a religious cult.
 At the camp, everything is done in groups, including chanting and singing.
 There is also a low-calorie, low-protein diet; sleep deprivation; and constant positive reinforcement.

 All of the elements of the camp begin to have an effect on David mentally.
 He graduates and is put to work as a volunteer laborer for the cult.
 In an especially powerful scene, he vomits up a hamburger and milkshake which he had just eaten in violation of cult dietary guidelines.

-David sets out to work, led by cult leader Patrick (Robert Joy).
+David sets out to work, led by cult leader Patrick.
 David is shocked when Patrick lies to a customer, but Patrick explains that they are only "using Satan's methods to do God's work", and that it is okay because "it's only Satan's money we're taking."

-David's best friend Larry (Saul Rubinek) and his parents, Morley (Paul Soles) and Esther (Marcia Diamond), are concerned about him.
+David's best friend Larry and his parents, Morley and Esther, are concerned about him.
 Larry visits the cult's camp and almost falls under their influence as well.
-He escapes with the help of Eric (Guy Boyd), a fellow camp prospect who befriends him.
+He escapes with the help of Eric, a fellow camp attendee who befriends him.
 The latter reveals he has been visiting various cult camps, trying to find his sister.
 Once free, Larry returns home.

-David's parents, Larry, Eric, and some other friends forcibly kidnap David, bringing him to a private home in the area and enlisting the aid of a cult deprogrammer, Linc Strunk (R.H.
-Thomson), to help him regain his normal mindset.
+David's parents, Larry, Eric, and some other friends forcibly kidnap David, bringing him to a private home in the area and enlisting the aid of a cult deprogrammer, Linc Strunk, to help him regain his normal mindset.
 After some struggle, David slowly comes to recognize the cult's dishonesty and mistreatment.
 He is confused and when he asks about "true love", he is told that he only needs to look around him: at Larry, his brother Danny, Sarah, his parents, and everything they've done for him, and still are enduring for him.
 Crying, he embraces them all.
 Everyone reunites and embraces outside the deprogramming house, while several cult members watch from a distance.